kchomski/pip-manager/README.md

 # pip-manager

-**pip-manager** is a command line tool to easily and comfortably manage installed Python packages.
+**pip-manager** is a command line tool to make Python packages management easy.

 ## Table of Contents
 1. [Requirements](#requirements)